-Get the most out of the Cusco region by visiting the city and its surroundings, which are filled with fantastic art and archaeological sites.
+Get the most out of the Cusco region by visiting the city and its surroundings, which are filled with history and archaeological sites.
 The Sacred Valley holds huge Inca complexes, and the Short Inca Trail with Machu Picchu will provide a complete understanding of Andean culture and Inca architecture.
 You will finish the trip exploring the amazing Rainbow Mountain and Red Valley.

 Cusco, Sacred Valley, Inca Trail, and Rainbow Mountain 6 days